 -

 A fill-in-the-gaps model won't work.
 We already have a patchwork of private and public drug plans - more than 100 public drug plans and 113,000 private plans across the country, meaning cost and access varies drastically based on things like your age, your place of employment, or the province you live in.
 Alberta alone has 23 public drug and supplementary benefit plans, and yet 17% of Albertans have no drug coverage.
-Additionally, plans often have high deductibles, co-pays, and caps on remittances, meaning that even with drug benefits, medications remain unaffordable for many.
+Additionally, plans often have high deductibles, co-pays, and caps on remittances, meaning that even with drug benefits, medications remain unaffordable for far too many.

 -